videothrone/grocery-list/README.md

 - The two buttons on the product tiles are "Edit" and "Delete".
 "Delete" does what it says, "Edit" opens the `EditModal` component, which as the name suggests is a modal that - to a certain extent - mirrors the form of `GroceryList`.
 The two values can be adjusted, both inputs fields have the same validation and the product can be saved or the process can be cancelled with the "Cancel" button.
 Alternatively, the modal can also be closed with a click outside of the modal box or by pressing the ESC key.
 - Product data is saved in localStorage

+## Bugs

+- There's a bug, that sometimes prevents reopening closed modals.
+It seems to have something to do with Vuetify, probably a watcher is missing somewhere.
+I'll debug / fix it, when I get to it. :)

-## Future
+## Possible Future Features

-- Date picker, Notifications, PWA
+- Categories, Date picker, Notifications, Adding Nuxt, App as PWA

 ## Recommended IDE Setup